jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-03-solution-design.md

 The data model is the core of each business intelligence tool.
 All visualizations, reports and KPIs are based on the data model.
 It is an abstraction of the reality we aim to explore with data.
 Dimension and fact tables and their relationships are the basis of the model.
 Other components like custom calculations or hierarchies are further relevant elements of the model meta data.

-The most common data model schema by far is the **star model**.
+The most common data model schema for a BI solution by far is the **star model**.
 If you look at the illustration below, you will recognize a star-like formation of the dimension and fact tables.
 A variation of the star model is the **snowflake model** which further splits a dimension table (e.g. the field Category in dimProduct is outsourced to another dimension table, dimCategory which is connected with dimProduct).
-The focus of this book is the common star model.
+The focus of this book is the common star model as it is widely considered best practice.
+Other data model structures have a high chance of leading to a multitude of problems in the long term.

 Please note, a star schema can have multiple fact tables.
 In that case, multiple fact tables share the same dimensions (e.g. dimDate) which is highly useful in the BI tool.